Simplifi-ED/azdo-kube-operator/README.md

-Below is the complete README in Markdown format:

 # azdo-agent-operator

 A Kubernetes operator that automates the lifecycle management of Azure DevOps agents.
 It dynamically provisions, scales, and decommissions agent pods based on the demand from your Azure DevOps pipelines.